vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/politics/hindutva/sAvarkar_VD/english/sAvarkar_and_his_times/16_Hindu_Manifesto_or_Savarkarism.md

 HINDU MANIFESTO OR SAVARKARISM 227

-that “ a nation is a living soul, a spiritual principle. . . .
+In his essay on Nationality he observes that “ a nation is a living soul, a spiritual principle. . . .
 One is the common possession of a rich heritage of memories ; the other is actual consent, the desire to live together, the will to preserve worthily the undivided inheritance which has